unknown321/mgsmonsterguns/README.md

 #Notes
+Deployment cost will change according to parts added, even if they were forced into closed slots.

 Adding lethal ammo to non-lethal guns won't work (by adding more entries).

 If you cannot see your guns on sortie prep or in ACC - this is a bad sign.